-Worldwide sales of Byetta, an injectable product for the treatment of type 2 diabetes, which we market with Amylin Pharmaceuticals (Amylin), increased 15 percent to \$169.0 million during the first quarter of 2008 as compared with the first quarter of 2007.
+Worldwide sales of Byetta, an injectable product for the treatment of type 2 diabetes, which we market with Amylin Pharmaceuticals (Amylin), increased 25 percent to \$194.7 million and 21 percent to \$363.7 million, for the second quarter and first half of 2008, respectively.
 We report as revenue our 50 percent share of Byetta's gross margin in the U.S., 100 percent of sales outside the U.S., and our sales of Byetta pen delivery devices to Amylin.
-Our revenues increased 16 percent to \$82.7 million during the first quarter of 2008.
+Our revenues increased 27 percent and 21 percent to \$101.2 million and 183.9 million during the second quarter and first half of 2008, respectively.

-Animal health product sales in the U.S. increased 16 percent, driven by the acquisition of Ivy Animal Health, Inc. and the launch of Comfortis TM, a new companion animal product.
-Sales outside the U.S. increased 4 percent, driven primarily by the favorable impact of foreign exchange rates.
+Animal health product sales in the U.S. increased 22 percent and 19 percent during the second quarter and first half of 2008, respectively, driven by increased demand, the 2007 acquisition of Ivy Animal Health, Inc., and the 2007 launch of ComfortisTM, a new companion animal product that kills fleas and prevents flea infestations on dogs.
+Sales outside the U.S increased 16 percent and 10 percent, compared to the same periods in 2007, driven primarily by increased demand and the favorable impact of foreign exchange rates.